If you’re living paycheck to paycheck, you’re probably frustrated.

 Ps.
 Personal Capital‘s tracking software is free to use, so no excuses.

-This may be tough to hear, but if you’re spending as much or more than you earn, it’s time for drastic measures.
-Like cutting your cable bill, your gym membership, vacations, gifts, etc.
+Speaking of spending… this may be tough to hear, but if you’re spending as much or more than you earn, it might be time for drastic measures – like cutting your cable bill, your gym membership, vacations, gifts, etc.

-Anything that isn’t housing, food, transportation, medical or insurance should be on the chopping block.
+Anything that isn’t housing, food, transportation, medical or insurance could be on the chopping block.

 Related Reading: How to Stop Buying Stuff You Don’t Need